UK's Johnson did not break COVID laws 'with malice', minister says | Politics

 A senior British minister said on Wednesday that Prime Minister Boris Johnson did not set out to break COVID laws with malice and is mortified after he was fined by police for attending a gathering during lockdown, as calls mounted for Johnson to quit.

 "The prime minister is mortified about it, but I think there's a big job for him to get on and do on behalf of the British people, on behalf of the world fighting this cruel war."
-The revelations about boozy Downing Street parties provoked resignation calls from lawmakers in Johnson's Conservative Party earlier this year.
+The revelations about boozy Downing Street parties provoked resignation calls from Conservative lawmakers earlier this year.
 However, that pressure largely abated with the war in Ukraine.

 Johnson won a landslide election in 2019 on a promise to complete Britain's exit from the European Union, but his premiership has been marked by a series of dramatic events, from suspending parliament over a Brexit impasse and his own experience of COVID.
 His fine is believed to represent the first time a British leader has been found to have broken the law while in office.